RodriguesRBruno/DataPrepPipelines/pipeline_examples/rano/README.md

 docker compose --env-file .env.rano -p rano up
 ```

-This command starts a Docker Compose project named `rano` based on the env file `.env.crano`.
+This command starts a Docker Compose project named `rano` based on the env file `.env.rano`.
 The Airflow image is configured so that the pipeline will start immediately after the initial Airflow start up.
 The Airflow Web UI can be accessed at (http://localhost:8080/), using the **_AIRFLOW_USER** and **_AIRFLOW_PASSWORD** values defined in the `.env.rano` file as the Username and Password to monitor runs.

 ## 4. Pipeline Overiew
 A general view of the pipeline is shown in the Figure below.
 A initial setup creating required directories is performed at first.
 Then, the pipeline will run NIfTI Conversion for multiple subjects in parallel.
 For each subject, once NIfTi conversion is completed, the pipelin will automatically run the Brain Extraction and Tumor Extraction stages and then await for manual confirmation (see [Section 5.1](#51-manual-approval-steps) for instructions regarding manual confirmation).
 The `per subject: true` configuration present in multiple steps of the pipeline signifies that this splitting per subject must be done at these steps.